Ruben9922/rubendougall.co.uk/index.md

 * Also had some experience with **Spring**, **JHipster** and **AngularJS 1.X**
 * Currently learning **Angular 2**

-## House Music
+## Electronic Music
 * [Love listening to house music](https://www.last.fm/user/ruben_rjd), particularly deep house and future house currently, though I appreciate all kinds of music
+* Interested in producing electronic music and [experiment with creating songs](https://soundcloud.com/ruben-dougall)
 * Learnt to DJ mainly by teaching myself on my DJ controller
-* Interested in producing electronic music and [experiment with creating songs](https://soundcloud.com/ruben-dougall)